ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/format.md

 # format

-Extracts table structure from data and parse it according to specified input format.
+Extracts table structure from data and parses it according to specified input format.

 **Syntax**